Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.

-Weather conditions for Everest Base Camp Trek in June
+Weather conditions for EBC Trek in June 2026

 June marks the start of the rainy season in Nepal, which continues until the end of September.
 Nepal has a great deal of variation in climate, and weather conditions vary from region to region.